sjtower/Lunky-World/Ideas.md

 From @Cynichill

+the eggplant.. tall guys. idk their name
+Place about 4 of them in a pit of spikes, so they walk along the bottom, give the player a jetpack and a timer. they have to manage fuel and landing on the eggplant guys to stall time

+a speedrun level using the traps could be fun, for a unique timer you could use a poisoned mount

 Stay in the air by jumping on eggy people

 Lahamu but you use push blocks to cover and uncover those.. upward laser trap things to bounce ufos into her?

-Space invaders-type UFO level - kill with forcefield
+Space invaders-type UFO level - kill with forcefield (DONE)

 Don't cook the turkey - mounts can ride death blocks